LucasUnizar/DeepONets-Lightning/README.md

 **Physic Informed DeepONets**
     [https://github.com/PredictiveIntelligenceLab/Physics-informed-DeepONets]

 The development of DeepONets builds upon and significantly advances the field of scientific machine learning, particularly in solving PDEs and learning complex input-output relationships for various physical systems.
+Therefore, we strongly recommend reading these original contributions.

 ## Equations Solved